On most Thursdays from 12:00 PM to 5:30 PM, The WRENCH is open and ready to assist you in fixing your bicycle.

 –another pic of open shop, perhaps of a happy patron leaving with a fixed bike–

 Most Saturdays from 2:00 PM to 4:30 PM The WRENCH hosts something called Volunteer Shop.
-Volunteers are welcome to join us in improving the shop space through small and large projects.
+Volunteers of any skill level are welcome to join us with small and large projects to maintain and improve the shop.

 Volunteer Shop provides an opportunity for volunteering, either to finish Bike Build volunteer hours, or to just hang out and get involved in activities.